mgt6/jExpress/README.md

 The AppInvoker.java class.
 This will run app.js from within a java library<br />
 The app.js file using jjs.
 This will run the app.js file using nashorn

+Note, the code for this is currently on the integration branch, I will pull this readme file down tonight and get that onto the same branch.